A Marginal Analysis Framework to Incorporate the Externality Effect of Ordering Perishables: General Formulation

-Our ordering policy is characterized by the order-up-to level $q(\mathbf{x})$, which is a scalar valued function of the initial inventory vector $\mathbf{x}$.
-With a slight abuse of notation, we denote $q$ to represent either the order-up-to level $q(\mathbf{x})$ for a particular $\mathbf{x}$ or the policy $q(\cdot)$, a function of $\mathbf{x}$, distinguishing between the two when necessary.
-When implementing the policy $q$, the order amount at the beginning of each period becomes $x_m=\max\{q(\mathbf{x})-x,0\}$, or simply $x_m=[q-x]^+$.
+A stationary ordering policy may be characterized by its order-up-to level~$q(\mathbf{x})$, which is a scalar valued function of the initial inventory vector~$\mathbf{x}$.
+With a slight abuse of notation, we denote~$q$ to represent either the order-up-to level~$q(\mathbf{x})$ for a particular~$\mathbf{x}$ or the policy~$q(\cdot)$, a function of~$\mathbf{x}$, distinguishing between the two when necessary.
+When implementing the policy~$q$, the order amount at the beginning of each period becomes~$x_m=\max\{q(\mathbf{x})-x,0\}$, or simply~$x_m=[q-x]^+$.

-Under the stationarity assumption, we can define each period's initial inventory $\mathbf{X}$ as a non-negative \emph{random vector} following a stationary distribution $f_{\mathbf{X}}^q(\cdot)$ given the policy $q$.
-If $\mathbf{X}$ is a mixture of continuous and discrete random vectors, we should use either the Dirac delta function or probability mass function to represent the distribution.
-However, we omit this discussion since the analysis is essentially the same.
+We propose a stationary model of this infinite-horizon problem based on the ensemble-average cost (taken over the initial inventory distribution), instead of its stochastic dynamic program (DP) model, which is known to be computationally difficult to solve due to the curse of dimensionality and dependence of decisions among different periods.
+In our stationary model, the complexity of tracking inventory levels in infinite time periods is incorporated into the initial inventory distribution.
+The infinite-horizon DP model and the stationary model represent the same average total cost; DP calculates the time-average cost, and the stationary model calculates the ensemble-average cost.

-Let $L(q, \mathbf{x})$ be the one-period operational cost associated with the single ordering decision $q$ when initial inventory $\mathbf{x}$ is observed at the beginning of the period.
-We can define the average operational cost of the stationary model as
+When demand is independent and identically distributed (i.i.d.), we can define each period's initial inventory~$\mathbf{X}$ as a non-negative \emph{random vector} following a stationary distribution~$f_{\mathbf{X}}^q(\cdot)$ given the policy~$q$.
+Let~$L(q, \mathbf{x})$ be the one-period cost associated with the single ordering decision~$q$ when the initial inventory~$\mathbf{x}$ is observed at the beginning of the period.
+Then, the average total cost of the stationary model follows: \begin{small}

-In this equation, only a recurrent initial inventory $\mathbf{k}$ (satisfying $f_{\mathbf{X}}^q(\mathbf{k})>0$) contributes to $L(q)$; a transient $\mathbf{k}$ (satisfying $f_{\mathbf{X}}^q(\mathbf{k})=0$) does not.
-For this reason, it suffices for our cost minimization analysis to only consider recurrent initial inventory cases.
-Finally, we assume $L(q)$ is convex, which is true for the specific model we discuss in \S3.
-(Note: Our model has a similar cost structure to \cite{nahmias1975optimal}, where the $n$-period value function of the model is proved to be convex.
-Since the limit of a sequence of convex functions is convex as the number of periods approaches infinity and the discount rate approaches 1, the long-run \emph{time average} cost function is convex, implying, due to ergodicity, that $L(q)$ is also convex in $q(\mathbf{x})$.)